 The risk of suicide is even higher in people with bipolar disorder who have frequent depressive episodes, mixed episodes, a history of alcohol or drug abuse, a family history of suicide, or an early onset of the disease.

 The warning signs of suicide include:

 It’s very important to take any thoughts or talk of suicide seriously.
-If you or someone you care about is suicidal, call the National Suicide Prevention Lifeline at 1-800-273-TALK.
-IN A LIFE-THREATENING EMERGENCY, CALL 911.
+If you or someone you care about is suicidal, call the National Suicide Prevention Lifeline in the U.S. at 1-800-273-TALK or visit Befrienders Worldwide to find a helpline in your country.